Nelson-Jnrnd/nelson-jnrnd.github.io/_posts/2023-02-25-Alpine-in-2024-A-Fresh-but-Rough-Start.md

 tags: [F1 Analysis, Alpine, F1 2024]
 icon: icon-python
 ---
-Hey everyone, F1 is starting next week and I’m analysing how the winter and the 3 days of testing went for Alpine.
-I went over most of the interviews of the offseason to paint a general idea of how the team is feeling ahead of the first race.
+Hey everyone, F1 is starting next week, and I’m analyzing how the winter and the 3 days of testing went for Alpine.
+I went over most of the interviews of the off season to paint a general idea of how the team is feeling ahead of the first race.

 ## Postmortem of the 2023 season